ChristopherMNeal/super-galactic-age-calculator/README.md

 ## Description

 _This project was created for Epicodus bootcamp to show proficiency in the technologies used, especially Jest testing, npm, webpack.
-The user can input their age and lifestyle information into the calculator and see how old they would be and their estimated remaining years on four different planets in our solar system._
+The user can input their age and lifestyle information into the calculator and see how old they would be and their estimated remaining years on five different planets in our solar system._

 ## Setup/Installation Requirements